bigalv69/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- When several *modulefiles* are passed, they are evaluated sequentially in the specified order.
-If one modulefile evaluation raises an error, display sequence continues.

 .. subcmd:: edit modulefile

  Open *modulefile* for edition with text editor command designated by the